pstlab/sir_telepresence/cloud/README.md

 <house-id>/<device-id>/planner/out/starting
 ```

 Additionally, the robotic platform will be notified when some commands are supposed to finish.
-Such notifications are constituted by an array of ids, indicating the finishing atoms, which are published on the following MQTT topic:
+Such notifications are constituted by an array of ids, indicating the ending atoms, which are published on the following MQTT topic:

 ```
-<house-id>/<device-id>/planner/out/finishing
+<house-id>/<device-id>/planner/out/ending
 ```

 Finally, as regards the commands produced by the robotic platform for the planner, we have four types of commands: